openvswitch/ovs/Documentation/intro/install/dpdk.rst

 The default compiler optimization level is ``-O2``.
-Changing this to more aggressive compiler optimization such as ``-O3 -march=native`` with gcc (verified on 5.3.1) can produce performance gains though not siginificant.
+Changing this to more aggressive compiler optimization such as ``-O3 -march=native`` with gcc (verified on 5.3.1) can produce performance gains though not significant.
 ``-march=native`` will produce optimized code on local machine and should be used when software compilation is done on Testbed.